ducky92fr/FoxIntelligence/readme.md

+Before running the test
+As i use cheerio package please :

+- npm init

 Running test

 - To run the test, you need to put the htlm file into html folder and give it a name.